Koszulity of a certain dioperad: Introduction

 \section{Introduction}

-In this note we work over a field $\kk$ of characteristic zero, and everything is in $\kk$-vector spaces.
-A \emph{properad} is an object that encodes a type of algebra whose operations have multiple inputs and outputs; one allows composition along any connected graph, and imposes relations that involve compositions given by graphs of any genera.
+A \emph{properad} is an object that encodes a type of algebra whose operations have multiple inputs and outputs; one allows composition along any connected directed acyclic graph, and imposes relations that involve compositions given by arbitrary linear combinations of such graphs, of any genus.
 In a \emph{dioperad}, one only records the data of compositions along trees, and is constrained to impose relations that only involve compositions along trees.
-A \emph{planar dioperad} is an even more restrictive notion, where one requires these trees to be embedded in the plane in a coherent manner.
-There are functors
+A \emph{planar dioperad} is an even more restrictive notion, where one requires each relation to be given by linear combinations of trees that are embedded in the plane in a coherent manner.
+There are universal enveloping functors

 that, starting from a planar dioperad, freely adjoin compositions along any connected graphs, quotienting out by planar genus zero relations.